onedata/onedata-documentation/docs/glossary.md

 A [token][] intended for gaining access to some Onedata resource, like, e.g., [space][], [group][], [harvester][], etc.

+## Lambda (workflows)

+A contract between custom-defined operations and the automation system that serves as a bridge for integrating custom logic into [workflows][workflow].
+Encapsulates specifications for operation interface, resource requirements, execution details, and metadata.

+## Lane (workflows)

+A distinct processing stage within a [workflow][] that orchestrates data processing by routing items from a source [store][] through parallel boxes containing tasks.
+Executes sequentially, forming a processing pipeline.

 ## Let's Encrypt (LE)